 Best bidets with enema function

-The way it works is that the jet is powerful enough to enter the anus and will stimulate your muscles there.
-You may find that even a bidet without the actual enema function will give you a strong enough stream of water to loosen your muscles in your anus anyway.
+The way a bidet enema works is that the jet is powerful enough to enter the anus and will stimulate your muscles there.
+You may find that even a bidet without the actual enema function will give you a strong enough stream of water to loosen the bowels.

 You simply position yourself and the nozzle so it directs a stream of water right to the anus without ever touching you with the wand or nozzle.